30% off sitewide! Sale ends soon. -dsktp

 If you want to incorporate this multi-beneficial adaptogenic mushroom into your daily life, there are plenty of easy and delicious ways to do so!

 While eating them whole is an option, Lion’s Mane mushrooms tend to taste bitter in their natural form.
-Because of this, most people choose to take them as a supplement, in powder, liquid or gummy form (hello, WonderDay!).
+Because of this, most people choose to take them as a supplement, in powder, liquid or as mushroom gummies (hello, WonderDay!).
+Dislike the taste?
+Get all the health benefits packed into easy-to-take mushroom supplements.
 To get the maximum benefits from these superhero mushrooms, take Lion’s Mane consistently.

 We are not doctors and cannot give medical advice.
 If you have any questions about incorporating Lion’s Mane to your existing health regimen, consult your primary care provider.